Arriva Herts & Essex: Arriva The Shires

 Arriva The Shires Limited is based in Luton and operates bus garages in Luton, Milton Keynes, Watford, Stevenage, and Hemel Hempstead.

 Arriva The Shires evolved from the purchase of the Luton, Aylesbury and Hitchin depots of United Counties by Luton & District Transport (LDT) in a management buy-out in 1987.
 Depots at Watford, High Wycombe, Hemel Hempstead, Amersham and Slough were acquired with London Country North West in 1990, although Amersham has since closed and Slough was later sold to Bee Line.
 LDT was bought in 1994 by British Bus, itself bought in 1996 by The Cowie Group.
 LDT's was renamed Arriva The Shires in April 1998.

 Hemel Hempstead

 Hemel Hempstead was a depot of London Country Bus Services (North West) (one of the companies into which London Country Bus Services was divided in 1986), acquired by Luton & District Transport in 1988.

-The Hemel Hempstead depot runs a small number of local routes in the town as well as the 20 to Watford, 300/302 to St Albans and Welwyn Garden City and the 322 to Rickmansworth.
-The depot also operates the 725 between Stevenage and Heathrow Airport.
-In 2016, this depot took over operation of Watford local services 8, 10 and 324 which all since been ceased operation.
+The Hemel Hempstead depot runs a small number of local routes in the town as well as the 300/302 to St Albans and Welwyn Garden City, 320 to Rickmansworth, 500 to Aylesbury and 508 to Watford.
+In 2016, this depot took over operation of Watford local services 8 and 10.